Snoop Dogg clarifies the smoke he’s giving up

 However, it isn’t in the way we all thought.

-The Long Beach, California, native, who is nearly synonymous with indulging in cannabis, clarified exactly what he meant.
+The Long Beach native, who is synonymous with indulging in cannabis, clarified exactly what he meant.

 On Monday morning, Snoop revealed the smoke he was referencing had to do with a fire pit.